Perfect With A Slice (Or Two) of Cream Cake

-rtisanal, whole-leaf black tea is of the highest quality.
-It is the stunning product of centuries-long effort and study.
+Artisanal, whole-leaf black tea is the stunning product of centuries-long effort and study.
 Traditionally grown in southern China and usually harvested throughout the year, black tea is of bold character and ranges from light- to full-bodied.
 Full oxidation results in the blackened appearance of its leaves and the tea’s dark, rich quality.
-In China, black tea is known as Hong Cha or ‘red tea’ due to the amber liquor it produces when infused.

 Black tea is rich in antioxidant theaflavins and thearubigins which combine with caffeine to create the astringent taste.
 You don’t want it too astringent (bitter) especially as it’s usually drunk in the Far East without milk or sugar.
 Actually the flavour should be mild, nutty, peppery, sometimes smoky, and a little sweet perhaps with a suggestion of malt, caramel, orange or berry.